 Marcella Green is an artist from Pennsylvania who works primarily in photography and sculpture.
-She earned her bachelors degrees in creative writing and sculpture from Binghamton University in 2014, and is currently studying at Massachusetts College of Art and Design to earn a Post Baccalaureate certificate in Photography.
-She is very excited to attend Ithaca College for her masters in Image and Text this June.
+She earned her bachelors degrees in creative writing and sculpture from Binghamton University in 2014, and a Post Baccalaureate certificate in Photography from the Massachusetts College of Art and Design.

 As an installation artist, community organizer and photographer in Los Angeles, Jason Lipeles experiments with vulnerability as an intimate method to invite participants to share and experience in small-scale transformative moments.
 He is looking forward to further blurring the line between his work as an organizer and artist.